saketh242/SimpleCounter-Lab1-CS388-NJIT-Spring2024/README.md

 Submitted by: **Saketh Puramsetti**

-**PreWork** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+**SimpleCounter** is an android app that updates a counter each time a button is clicked and users can upgrade a counter.

 Time spent: **3** hours spent in total